straut12/sj4u-gh/_pages/ref/coding/python.md

 Procedural is a fairly simple concept.
 Your code is written as a sequence of steps that are executed step-by-step.
 This makes sense when your project only requires a small number of steps to do some basic actions.
 You can still use functions, subroutines, procedures to organize actions that are often repeated to help keep the code clean and efficient.
 For quick, simple instructions procedural will be the most straight forward solution.
 But is it not as easy to scale up or build upon.
 If you plan on building on the project and making it a larger application then structuring your code with OOP will usually be better.
 (Almost all languages can do some level of procedural but the reverse is not necessarily true.
 There are some languages that are primarily procedural and could not do OOP. ie Fortran, C, and Basic)

 In Object Oriented Programming (OOP) you try and think of your project in terms of objects.
 Each object usually contains data (attributes) and procedures (methods) that can access or manipulate the data.
+A method is similar to a function but resides inside the object.
 A common term you'll here is class or the blueprint for your objects. (objects are instances of classes).
 My first interpretation of objects was that they are similar to complex variables that have both containers and functions built into them.

 Since STEM projects will frequently use external Python packages objects (that are using OOP) early on you will run into OOP methods.
-(You'll notice it from the dot notation) Dot notation means you are accessing data or running an operation connected to that object. (ie using an external library to get the temperature might call something like sensor.temperature)
+Or you're likely alreading using OOP concepts by using the built-in methods on python objects.
+For example using the .lower or .upper on a string.
+(You'll notice it from the dot notation) Dot notation means you are accessing data or running an operation connected to that object. (ie using an external library to get the temperature might call something like sensor.temperature).
+So OOP allows you to create your own objects and better organize your code with larger projects.
+It also makes it easier for someone else to use your code.

 ```python
 import adafruit_dht